MaiKokain/GrowTheCrops/README.md

 > This is only for 1.12.2, no plans for older version already had my brain exploded with this patch

 ## Changes
-- Port to ForgeGradle 4.9 (tho most of it was compat anyways so)
+- Updated ForgeGradle to ForgeGradle 4.9 (tho most of it was compat anyways so)
 - On Crouch Grow (Basically just stay crouched it will activate)
 - Mystical Agriculture (Optional Dependency)
 - Change Range Config from 16 -> 32